About our workshops

 The workshop designs in Teaching Essentials are indicative.
 They provide a sense of what we can offer.
 LEAD is flexible about how, where and when the sessions are offered and will work with you to design to your context by including particular requirements as necessary.

-This first section is intended for self-study based on a selection of readings and a guided peer discussion.
+This is a flipped workshop and the first section is intended for self-study based on a selection of readings and a guided peer discussion.
 It can also be used as a pre-workshop ‘flipped’ activity for the second section, a CPD active workshop.

 Email the Teaching Essentials team in LEAD if you would like to arrange a workshop for your department or course team.
 Workshops will be customised to reflect your needs and context.